angular/angular/aio/content/guide/visual-studio-2015.md

 <h2 id='copy'>
-  Step 3: Copy the Angular project files into the ASP.NET project folder
+  Step 3: Copy the Angular Getting Started project files into the ASP.NET project folder
 </h2>

 Copy the files you downloaded from [Getting Started](guide/quickstart) into the folder containing the `.csproj` file.